dlion/domenicoluciani/_posts/2021-04-30-save-5-minutes-web-scraping-with-rust.md

 Later on, I decided that maybe this could have been helpful for someone else, so I decided to add more things like reading the credentials from a YAML file, having a pretty output, and checking more errors during the process.

-I made it public on my Github: [https://github.com/dlion/rustyca](https://github.com/dlion/rustyca)
+I made it public on my Github: [https://github.com/dlion/rustyca](https://github.com/dlion/rustyca), of course, any constructive feedback is welcome.

 Here an example of the final output: